mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 # Multi View Application

 # Open-Set Recognition problem (OSR)
+# Out-of-Distribution (OOD)

 ## 2022

+1. Vaze, S., Han, K., Vedaldi, A., & Zisserman, A. (2022).
+Generalized Category Discovery. arXiv preprint arXiv:2201.02609.
+  - leverages the CL trained vision transformers to assign labels directly through clustering.
+  - Existing recognition methods have several restrictive assumptions,
+    - the unlabelled instances only coming from known — or unknown
+    - classes and the number of unknown classes being known a-priori.
+    - TP: **Challenges these** and propose GCD. (improved NCD)
+  - Approaches: Baseline, ViT, CL, Semi-supervised setup.
+    - Dataset: CIFAR10, CIFAR100 and ImageNet-100
+  - OSR: aims detect test-time images which do not belong to one of the labeled classes, does not require any further classification
+  - NCD: aim to discover new classes in the unlabelled set, prone to overfit.
+  - key insight is to leverage the strong ‘NN’ classification property of vision transformers along with CL
+    - TP: use of contrastive training and a semi-supervised k-means clustering
+    - TP: estimating the number of categories in unlabelled data
+  - Related works: Semi-supervised, OSR,

+1. Yang, H. M., Zhang, X. Y., Yin, F., Yang, Q., & Liu, C. L. (2020).
+Convolutional prototype network for open set recognition.
+IEEE Transactions on Pattern Analysis and Machine Intelligence.
+ - CNN for representation learning but replaces the closed-world assumed softmax with an open-world oriented prototype model.
+[CPN]
+ - design several discriminative losses [OVA loss]
+ - propose a generative loss (maximizing the log-likelihood) to act as a latent regularization. [is that as vague as their earlier paper??]
+  - Nice but very easy: It bounds the class distance by some distance (eventually increases the **log(distance)** increases log likelihood)
+  - Discusses two rejection rules (distance based and probability based)
+    - Pretty straight forward

 1. Dietterich, Thomas G., and Alexander Guyer.
 "The Familiarity Hypothesis: Explaining the Behavior of Deep Open Set Methods." arXiv preprint arXiv:2203.02486 (2022).
   - GAP: Detecting such “novel category” objects is formulated as an anomaly detection problem